-Operator and depositary fees are payable by each Authority in relation to assets invested within the Authorised Contractual Scheme established by Link Fund Solutions as pool operator.
+Operator and depositary fees are payable by each Authority in relation to assets invested within the Authorised Contractual Scheme established by Waystone as pool operator.

-The 2022/23 fee savings have been calculated using the Chartered Institute of Public Finance and Accountancy (CIPFA) price variance methodology and based on the average asset values over the year.
+The 2023/24 fee savings have been calculated using the CIPFA price variance methodology and based on the average asset values over the year.
 This approach highlights the combined level of investment fee savings, across all ACCESS Authorities stemming from reduced charges.